-Where progress is less than expected, the subject teacher, working with the Head of Learning Support, will assess whether the pupil has SEN. If a pupil requires support which is different from or additional to the usual differentiated provision, he/she will go on the Learning Support Register and be provided with an IEP, prepared by the Learning Support Department, who will monitor his/her progress closely.
+Where progress is less than expected, the subject teacher, working with the Head of Learning Support, will assess whether the pupil has SEN. If a pupil requires support which is different from or additional to the usual differentiated provision, he/she will go on the Learning Support Register and be provided with a list of strategies for teachers, prepared by the Learning Support Department, with input from the pupil and their parents (see above).
+Learning Support will monitor his/her progress closely.
 Individual support may be required.